nv-morpheus/morpheus-experimental/ids-detection/README.md

 * Not Applicable

 ### List the technical limitations of the model.
-* This model requires feature engineered netflow activity data in the format of CIC dataset.
+* This model requires feature engineered netflow activity data in the format of CICIDS processed dataset format.

 ### What performance metrics were used to affirm the model's performance?
 * AUC & average precision score